STICKER1998/Digital_Tools_for_Finance/README.md

 Digital Tools for Finance —— Midterm
 ==============================
-This branch contains six homeworks of the course Digital Tools for Fiannce, there are three teammates as below
+This branch contains six homeworks of the course Digital Tools for Finance, there are three teammates as below
 # Teammates
 |Name        | Student Number|
 | ---        |---            |